nityamodi18/Build-your-own-shell/README.md

-# My Advanced C Shell
+# Build your own shell
 This is a custom Unix-like command-line shell developed in C. It provides essential shell functionality, including program execution, I/O management, job control, and several custom built-in commands.

 ## ✨ Features